27 Electrolyte-Rich Foods You Should Eat

 Let deep dive to take a look in these electrolytes-rich foods.

 This vegetable is counted among superfoods and is an excellent source of electrolytes.
 It is an excellent source of calcium, especially for those who cannot consume dairy products.

 Broccoli is also a very good source of magnesium and potassium.

-100 grams of spinach contains 460 mg of potassium, 107 mg of sodium, 47 mg phosphorus, 93 mg magnesium, and 67 mg Calcium.
+100 grams of spinach contains 460 mg of potassium, 107 mg of sodium, 47 mg of phosphorus, 93 mg of magnesium, and 67 mg of Calcium.
 With so many electrolytes in such great amounts, spinach can help maintain fluid balance, regulate blood pressure, among other things.

 This green leafy vegetable is an excellent source of calcium, magnesium, and potassium.
 Kale lowers the chances of heart disease, controls blood sugar levels, and prevents blood clotting.